Project and Partnership Fund

 Improving skills for you, your community, your business

 Skills & Learning works with partners to deliver learning to people and groups, aged 19+, who do not normally access mainstream courses.
-The Project and Partnership Fund is opened to bids from Third Sector and community organisations that are able to provide innovative learning opportunities to learners from priority groups particularly from areas of deprivation as measured in the government deprivation indices.
+The Project and Partnership Fund is open to bids from Third Sector and community organisations that are able to provide innovative learning opportunities for adults from priority groups and those from areas of deprivation as measured in the government deprivation indices.

-The Project and Partnership Fund 2019/20 will be open for bids late spring 2019.
+The Project and Partnership Fund should reopen for bids in the spring of 2021

-The aim of the Project and Partnership Fund is:
+The aims of the Project and Partnership Fund are:

-- To deliver high quality teaching and learning to meet individual community needs with a particular focus on workless people wanting to improve their skills and return to work or to re-engage in the community
+- To deliver high quality teaching and learning to meet individual community needs.

-- Offer pre-employment support and training to prepare adults for employment
+- To offer pre-employment support and training to prepare adults for employment.

 The client group will be adults who have been displaced by the civil war in Syria and recently resettled into Bournemouth Dorset and Poole under the UK Government’s Syrian Vulnerable Persons Resettlement Scheme.